Ramapriyan21/S.H.I.V.A/README.md

 ## License

-This project is open-source.
-Feel free to modify and use it as needed.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.